Morton Blackwell

 Morton C. Blackwell (born November 16, 1939, La Jara, Colorado) is an American conservative activist.
-He is the founder and president of the Leadership Institute (established 1979), a 501(c)3 non-profit educational foundation that teaches political technology to conservative activists.
+He is the founder and president of the Leadership Institute (established 1979), a 501(c)(3) non-profit educational foundation that teaches political technology to conservative activists.
 He currently serves as Virginia's national committeeman on the Republican National Committee.

 Biography

 In youth politics, Blackwell was a College Republican state chairman and a Young Republican state chairman in Baton Rouge, Louisiana.
-He served on the Young Republican National Committee for more than a dozen years.
+He served on the Young Republican National Committee for more than 12 years.
 He rose to the position of national vice chairman at-large of the Young Republican National Federation.

 Off and on for five and half years, 1965 to 1970, he worked as executive director of the College Republican National Committee under four consecutive College Republican national chairmen.
 For eight years, he was a member of the Louisiana Republican State Central Committee.

-Blackwell worked for seven years under conservative Richard Viguerie, the specialist in direct mail.
+Blackwell worked for seven years under conservative Richard Viguerie.

-Blackwell was first elected to the Arlington County Republican Committee in 1972.
+Blackwell was first elected to the Arlington County, Virginia Republican Committee in 1972.
 He is a member of the Republican Party of Virginia's State Central Committee.

 In 1988, Blackwell was elected as Virginia's Republican National Committeeman, and was re-elected in 1992, 1996, 2000, 2004, 2008, 2012, and 2016.

 In 2004, Blackwell was elected to the Executive Committee of the RNC.

+He was married to Helen Blackwell (nee Reddy) for 47 years until her death in 2019.